rahuldey5156/Salt-Bridge/README.txt

 Step 1.
 Generate the salt bridge datafiles using VMD.
 Step 2.
 Run the salt_bridge_1.py to get the total salt bridge values at each frame.
-It will create a datafile named total_salt_bridge.dat
+This will create a datafile named total_salt_bridge.dat
 Step 3.
 Make a directory named 'final_salt_bridge' inside the present directory.
 Step 4.
 Run the salt_bridge_2.py to generate a sh file.
 Step 5.
 Run the sh file.
 This will move the datafiles to 'final_salt_bridge' directory which has highest salt bridge values.
 (Top 40 datafiles with highest value of salt bridge)